neungkl/last-wish/README.md

 ![The Last Wish](preview.png)

-This is the final project of 2110215 Programming Method class in Chulalongkorn University.
+*This is the final project of 2110215 Programming Method class in Chulalongkorn University.*

-The Last Wish is the game written with Java language.
+:fire: The Last Wish is the game written with Java language.
 Using JFrame as a library to render object to screen.
 No other library use.
 Some animation and image reader are implement by my own.

-## Work
+## Works

 - Animation implements by my own using `while(1)` and `sleep` time to refresh framerate of game.
 - Image animation written by me.
 But the reader part using the other code.